r1sephoenix/ihna_project/README.md

 ![alt text](https://github.com/r1sephoenix/ihna_project/blob/5639d2c69ce8c440fe278aa457b3842ac568a315/Results_pictures/mat_versus_hum.jpg?raw=true)

-1) Classification of mathematicians from the humanities based on the oscillatory activity of the EEG when performing arithmetic and verbal tasks\
-ihna_classification_mat_versus_hum_tasks.ipynb
 2) Classification of mathematicians from the humanities based on the oscillatory activity of the EEG recorded at rest (Eyes open)\
 ihna_classification_mat_versus_hum_resting_state.ipynb